sivginirmak/matrix-reconstruction-with-implicit-neural-representations/section_notes/06-experiment-analyses.md

 <REVISIONS>
-To make fair analysis with respect to the various parameters, please update this so that
+To make fair analysis with respect to the various parameters, please update this so that choosing 3-5 configs with almost matching sizes and looking at psnrs

 </REVISIONS>